 “Through this project, I wanted the viewers to go through an emotional journey and then at the end bring all of the artwork together thematically.
 Also, I wanted the viewers to experience different types of art and media and how they work together to create a certain effect.
 There is a wide spectrum of music and art in this show,” said McGrath.

 In order to prepare for the performance, McGrath spent most of his summer writing music, a process he described as “solitary.”
-However, many others joined him in realizing the concert.
+However, he was joined by many others in realizing the concert.
 The performers included third-year Ph.D. student Samantha Fan (violinist), fourth-year Amanda Jacobson (alto singer), second-year Katelyn Muenck (visual artist and reader), second-year Julianna Peebles (harpist), second-year Nora Sandler (pianist), Bonnie Sheu (cellist), second-year Brian Hoey (guitarist), and first-year Rachel Maley (pianist).
 The group formally met Monday of first week and practiced for two hours each week leading up to the performance.

 The prelude and four interludes were readings of Sandburg’s poems, performed by Sandler, Muenck, and Jacobson.
 The poems ranged from Sandburg’s well-known work “Chicago” to the more folksy and obscure “Onion Days,” and even Tony Hoagland’s “Beauty.”
 However, all of the poems aligned with the concert’s overarching theme of disillusionment.